Privacy and cookie statement

 Do you have a complaint?

-If you feel that your details are not properly secured or there are indications of abuse, please contact email@example.com.
-This also applies to questions or complaints about the processing of your personal data by 4CUnity.
+If you feel that your details are not properly secured or there are indications of abuse, please contact us.
+This also applies to questions or complaints about the processing of your personal data by 4c Unity.

-Should we fail to resolve the matter together, you have the right under privacy laws to make a complaint to the Personal Data Authority via the following link.
+Should we fail to resolve the matter together, you have the right to file a complaint with the Dutch supervisory authority (Autoriteit Persoonsgegevens).